Emma Lees, PhD - Bristol Myers Squibb

-In addition to overseeing R&D in Cambridge, Emma also helps define and create a vision for the site, working alongside Cambridge leadership to develop objectives and drive a culture aligned with Bristol-Myers Squibb’s global strategy.
+Emma also helps define and create a vision for the company’s presence in Cambridge, working with other leaders to develop objectives and drive a culture aligned with Bristol Myers Squibb’s global strategy.

-“The vision of Cambridge is to build an integrated site with scientists coming together from different disciplines to try and solve the problem of I-O resistance,” says Lees.
-“In doing so, we are creating a new cross-functional discovery team in order to interrogate the problem and build a unique site that does not exist anywhere else in the organization.”
+“The vision of Cambridge is to leverage integrated teams, with scientists coming together from different disciplines to try and solve the problem of cancer resistance," said Lees.
+“In doing so, we are working with a cross-functional discovery team in order to interrogate the problem, with a unique model that stands out among the biopharmaceutical industry.”

 Interests and Expertise